jamesbriggs/pico-build/README.md

 1. choose a ``git``, ``cvs`` or ``svn`` repo and configure your environment to do a successful password-less `git pull` (or equivalent command)
 2. ``cd`` to the home directory which is the parent of your `dev/`, `stage/` and `prod/` folders and do an initial `git clone` to ``dev/``
 3. ``cp`` the ``Makefile`` to the home directory and configure as needed.
 Change the permissions so that unauthorized users cannot modify it, usually with `chown root:root Makefile; chmod 644 Makefile`
+4. do `make check` to do an initial test of your configuration
-4. run it for each environment:
+5. run ``make`` for each environment:
 ```
 make dev
 # run your tests until they pass ... then ...